aleform/Monte_Carlo_Algo/README.md

 # Monte_Carlo_Algo

-This reposity is the way in wich we implemented the MonteCarlo simulation for the project.
+This reposity is the way in wich we implemented the MonteCarlo simulation for a Corporate Finance group project.